Motorola Moto AI: Features, availability, settings, and more

 For example, when prompted to order a coffee, the LAM will automatically locate a nearby coffee shop and go through the motions of ordering your preferred drink.
 The only input from the user will be to confirm the order.
 You can also prompt the LAM by telling it where you want to go, and it will order an Uber.

-For now, the LAM is just a proof of concept, and Motorola has not disclosed if or when it will launch on devices.
-Like the new suite of Moto AI features, we can probably expect this to land in beta before becoming more widely available.
+As of 2026, the LAM is still just a proof of concept for the company, and Motorola has not disclosed if or when it will launch on devices.
+As the new suite of Moto AI features, we can probably expect this to land in beta before becoming more widely available.

 Derrek is the managing editor of Android Central, helping to guide the site's editorial content and direction to reach and resonate with readers, old and new, who are just as passionate about tech as we are.
 He's been obsessed with mobile technology since he was 12, when he discovered the Nokia N90, and his love of flip phones and new form factors continues to this day.
 As a fitness enthusiast, he has always been curious about the intersection of tech and fitness.
 When he's not working, he's probably working out.